Overview of oxygen sources

 PSA and VSA plants require significant, continuous power supply that is voltage stabilized to avoid interruptions.
 Power consumption varies by size of the plant, hours of operation and hourly output.
 A PSA plant may require approximately 1.2 kWh per Nm3 oxygen produced (VSA 0.39 per kWh per Nm3).

-PSA plants generate considerable heat and noise and placement in an enclosed structure with good ventilation and protection from weather.
+Oxygen generating plants generate considerable heat and noise and placement in an enclosed structure with good ventilation and protection from weather (Read more on Infrastructure Requirements below).

 Distribution options when PSA plant is the primary O2 production source

 Preventative maintenance for PSA/VSA plants can be considerable and often provided as part of the contract with the supplier.
 Such PM requires highly trained technicians.
-Full discussion of maintenance of PSA/VSA plants is beyond the scope of this article thought we plan to link to useful resources soon.
+Full discussion of maintenance of PSA/VSA plants is beyond the scope of this article.
+To learn more on PSA Maintenance, select the ‘advanced’ version of this article using the slider at the top right of the screen.

 Liquid Oxygen (LOX)